Avonmouth: History

-The new Avonmouth Dock and the original nucleus of the settlement were transferred from Gloucestershire to the City of Bristol in 1894, and the rest of the expanding settlement became part of the City in 1904.In 1902 work began on the Royal Edward Dock, a major expansion of the docks, completed in 1908.
+The new Avonmouth Dock and the original nucleus of the settlement were transferred from Gloucestershire to the City of Bristol in 1894, and the rest of the expanding settlement became part of the City in 1904.

+Work began in 1902 on the Royal Edward Dock, a major expansion of the docks, completed in 1908.
 Land required for the expansion necessitated the closure of the original station, and from 1902 all trains terminated at Avonmouth Dock station (renamed "Avonmouth" in 1966).
 However, the Avonmouth Hotel adjacent to the original station remained open.
 It provided accommodation for many Europeans emigrating to the Americas via Avonmouth, and during the First World War it housed the Women's Army Auxiliary Corps.
 It was finally demolished in 1926 when the Royal Edward Dock was expanded.

 Between 1919 and 1926, the Portway was built, providing more direct road access to Avonmouth from Bristol.

 Shirehampton had become a separate parish in 1844, and a Church of England chapel was established in the new settlement of Avonmouth late in the nineteenth century.
 Avonmouth became a separate parish in 1917.
-Avonmouth's first church, completed in 1934, was bombed in World War II by the Luftwaffe in one of the six major raids of the Bristol Blitz, in 1941.
-It was later rebuilt in 1957.
+Avonmouth's first church, completed in 1934, was bombed by the Luftwaffe in 1941 during the Second World War, in one of the six major raids of the Bristol Blitz.
+It was rebuilt in 1957.

 In December 1971, the M5 motorway was opened to Avonmouth, and extended south into Somerset when the Avonmouth Bridge was opened in May 1974.

 On 3 December 2020, four people were killed in an explosion at the water treatment plant.

 Local places of interest

 Avonmouth Sewage Works Nature Reserve

 The 10 ha Avonmouth Sewage Treatment Works is managed as a nature reserve by Wessex Water.
-The man-made lagoons and a pool provide a feeding and resting area for many birds including ducks such as pochard, tufted duck, teal and shoveler.
-The rough grassland provides a refuge for voles, great crested newt and other small mammals, which are preyed upon by kestrels and barn owls.
+The human-made lagoons and a pool provide a feeding and resting area for many birds including ducks such as pochard, tufted duck, teal and shoveler.
+The rough grassland provides a refuge for great crested newt, voles and other small mammals, which are preyed upon by kestrels and barn owls.